Phineas Flynn

-Phineas Flynn is one of the two main protagonists from the animated television series Phineas and Ferb.
+Phineas Flynn is a fictional character and the titular co-protagonist from the animated television series Phineas and Ferb.
 He is voiced by Vincent Martella.
-Phineas, along with his stepbrother Ferb Fletcher, stars in the A-Plot of every episode.
+Phineas, along with his quiet but intelligent stepbrother Ferb Fletcher, stars in the A-Plot of most episodes.

-The series concerns Phineas's attempts to avoid boredom by finding something new to do for each day of his summer vacation.
-He does this with his less-talkative stepbrother Ferb, and often with many other neighborhood children.
+The series concerns Phineas and Ferb's attempts to avoid boredom by finding something new to do for each day of their summer vacation, often with many other neighborhood children.
 The activities they devise usually involve outlandish contraptions, including roller coasters, haunted houses, roller rinks, and a backyard beach etc. which Phineas and Ferb design and build cooperatively.
 Phineas's sister is Candace Flynn, who tries to reveal their outrageous creations to their mother, but to no avail.

 Phineas comes from a blended family.
-The creators chose this arrangement because they considered it underused in children's programming as well as from creator Jeff "Swampy" Marsh's past experiences in one.
+The creators chose this arrangement because they considered it underused in children's programming as well as from co-creator Jeff "Swampy" Marsh's past experiences in one.
 As a character, Phineas has received positive critical response, with one reviewer describing him and his stepbrother as a "comical pairing."
 Phineas appears in Phineas and Ferb merchandise, including plush toys, t-shirts, and a video game.

 Role in Phineas and Ferb

-Phineas comes from a blended family, a decision creator Marsh made to reflect his own experiences growing up.
-His step-brother, Ferb, is his best friend.
+Phineas comes from a blended family, a decision co-creator Marsh made to reflect his own experiences growing up.
 Phineas's birth father is never present or discussed in the series, something Marsh and Povenmire have stated that they fully intend to keep that way.
 It is established that his mother, Linda Flynn-Fletcher married Ferb's father, Lawrence Fletcher, after dating him for a while in the 1990s.
 They fell in love at a concert of the fictitious band "Love Händel" after they were put on the kiss cam.

 Phineas is portrayed as an intelligent, creative, innovative, and good-natured child.
-As a means to defeat boredom, he and Ferb devise outrageous activities throughout their summer vacation, often participating in activities such as toy design (in "Toy to the World"); piracy (in "The Ballad of Badbeard"); engineering (in "It's About Time!"); restaurant management (in "Chez Platypus"); all usually inaccessible to children.
-Phineas lives in the fictional town of Danville (part of the Tri-State Area), in a large, suburban neighborhood; he comes up with most of his ideas while sitting with Ferb in his backyard.
+As a means to defeat boredom, he and Ferb devise outrageous activities throughout their summer vacation, often participating in activities such as toy design (in "Toy to the World"); piracy (in "The Ballad of Badbeard"); time travel (in "It's About Time!"); restaurant management (in "Chez Platypus"); all usually inaccessible to children.
+Phineas lives in the fictional town of Danville (part of the Tri-State Area), in a large, suburban neighborhood; he comes up with most of his ideas while sitting with Ferb in their backyard.